 The Advanced Filter dialog has two versions, depending on how the dialog is launched.
-The "standard" version of the dialog is used in most places in the Desktop Client.
-The "web" version is used with certain special features.
+The "desktop" version of the dialog is used in most places in the Desktop Client.
+The "web" version is used in the Web Client and with certain special features in the Desktop Client.